ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

 **Stand-downs.** A backgrounded tab and either end being paused stand the detector down **for the tick without resetting the counters** — the stall neither advances nor is forgotten while nobody is watching.
-As with `KeyframeStormDetector`, this is a deliberate departure from the reset-on-standdown pattern used elsewhere, and for the same reason: the condition being measured is a property of the stream that a pause does not undo.
+This is a deliberate departure from the reset-on-standdown pattern used elsewhere: the condition being measured is a property of the stream that a pause does not undo.

 **What it does not claim.** Which hop swallowed the repair, or that the far end is broken.
 It reports that this client asked and nothing came back.